A Marine Corps veteran draws upon lessons learned in the military to save, and be saved, by an overlooked shelter dog.

 This military family’s dedication and teamwork paid off.

 Rose is always there with love to give.
 When Jasmine has a hard time in school, she goes to Rose to feel better.
-Angela enjoys petting Rose and believes that peace is one of the most important things Rose brought to their lives, even if she is equally responsible for raising the energy level at home.
+Angela enjoys petting Rose and believes that peace is one of the most important things the once overlooked shelter dog brought to their lives – even if she is equally responsible for raising the energy level at home.

 “It’s been a little crazier,” she confesses, “but it has made our bodies more peaceful.
 I am really glad we gave her a chance.”